helm/charts/README.md

-This registry holds Deployment Manager [templates](https://github.com/kubernetes/deployment-manager/tree/master/docs/design/design.md#templates) that you can use to create, delete and update Kubernetes applications.
+This registry holds Deployment Manager [templates](https://github.com/kubernetes/deployment-manager/tree/master/docs/design/design.md#templates) that you can use to create, describe, update and delete Kubernetes applications.

 For more information about installing and using Deployment Manager, see its [README.md](https://github.com/kubernetes/deployment-manager/tree/master/README.md).